gitfrage/guitarspecs/README.md

 - Output: low(vintage), medium, high (vintage used often for jazz and blues)
 - Wiring:  1, 2, 3  or 4-Con­ductor (4-Con­ductor allowing most flexible wiring)*
 - Position: Bridge, Neck, Midd­le
-- Passive vs Active (Active often used for distortion sound)
+- Passive vs. Active (Active often used for distortion sound)
 - D.C.
-Resistance: indication, how much output a pickup will have
+Resistance: indication how much output a pickup will have
 - E.Q. chat: A general idea as to the Bass, Mids and Treble.

 >  [seymourduncan.com](http://www.seymourduncan.com/pickup-selector-step-1) - pickup selector